-Dalt Vila is the historic core of Ibiza town and is considered the most important cultural and artistic site on the island.
+Dalt Vila is the historical heart par excellence of the Ibiza Town and is hailed as the most important cultural and artistic site on the island.

-On 4 December 1999, UNESCO declared the Renaissance period city walls as a World Heritage Site, as it is the best preserved Mediterranean fortress.
-The area also included the districts of Sa Penya, Es Soto, la Marina and la Necrópolis des Puig dels Molins, which are located in the vicinity and have been linked to the old town of Ibiza throughout its history.
-Its construction began around the year 1555, under the reign of King Philip II, and work was directed by the Italian engineer Giovanni Batista Calvi.
+On 4 December 1999, UNESCO declared this walled neighbourhood from the Renaissance period a World Heritage Site because it’s the best-preserved fortress in the entire Mediterranean.
+The surrounding districts of Sa Penya, Es Soto, La Marina and the Necrópolis des Puig dels Molins were also included in the accolade, as they’ve been intrinsically linked to the old town throughout its history.
+Construction began around 1555 under the reign of King Felipe II and the works were led by the Italian-born engineer Giovanni Battista Calvi.

 The main gateway to the historical site is the Portal de ses Taules, a drawbridge opposite the former market of Ibiza Town, in the district of La Marina.
 Every Sunday morning in the summer, there’s a market here selling local produce and handicrafts.
 This access is known as El Rastrillo and takes visitors through to a stunning parade ground and the Plaça de la Vila square.
 Dalt Vila and its walls feature seven bastions: Sant Pere (aka Es Portal Nou), another access point and next to the Reina Sofía park; Sant Jaume, home to a small interpretation centre about the walls; Sant Jordi, which still displays archaeological remains of the Muslim wall; Sant Bernat, which commands a spectacular view over Formentera and Ses Salines; and Santa Tecla, Sant Joan and Santa Llúcia.
 In fact, the latter houses the former arsenal of Dalt Vila that is now an exhibition hall, as well as another excellent vantage point with vistas over the port and Ibiza Town.